Equipment Management

 What is equipment calibration?

 Calibration is the process of comparing and adjusting an instrument’s output to ensure it aligns with a known standard or reference.
-Regular calibration is essential for maintaining the accuracy and precision of equipment used in the manufacturing and testing of medical devices:
+Regular calibration helps maintain the accuracy and precision of equipment used in the manufacturing and testing of medical devices.

-• Calibration Schedule: Establishing and adhering to a calibration schedule based on the manufacturer’s recommendations, the frequency of use, and the criticality of the measurements.
+• Calibration schedule: Establishing and adhering to a calibration schedule based on the manufacturer’s recommendations, the frequency of use, and the criticality of the equipment.
 Regular calibration helps maintain the reliability and accuracy of instruments over time.

-• Traceability: Ensuring that calibration standards are traceable to national or international standards.
-This traceability is crucial for verifying the accuracy of measurements and maintaining compliance with regulatory requirements.
+• Traceability: Ensuring that calibration standards are traceable to national or international standards is necessary for verifying the accuracy of measurements and maintaining compliance with regulatory requirements.

-• Documentation: Keeping detailed records of all calibration activities, including the calibration date, equipment calibrated, standards used, and results.
-Documentation provides evidence of compliance and facilitates traceability during an audit or investigation.
+• Documentation: Keeping detailed records of all calibration activities, including the calibration date, equipment calibrated, standards used, and results provides evidence of compliance and facilitates traceability during an audit or investigation.

 Equipment maintenance and calibration are mandated by regulatory standards, including QMS standards, to ensure the quality and safety of medical devices.
 Compliance activities include:

-• Developing Procedures: Establishing documented procedures for the maintenance and calibration of equipment, including schedules, methods, and responsibilities.
+• Developing procedures for the maintenance and calibration of equipment, including schedules, methods, and responsibilities.

-• Training Personnel: Ensuring that all personnel involved in maintenance and calibration activities are adequately trained and competent.
+• Training for all personnel involved in maintenance and calibration activities.

-• Internal Audits: Conducting regular audits to verify that maintenance and calibration procedures are followed and effectively maintain equipment performance.
+• Internal audits to verify that maintenance and calibration procedures are followed and effectively maintain equipment performance.

-• Continuous Improvement: Reviewing and updating maintenance and calibration programs based on audit findings, technological advancements, and changes in regulatory requirements.
+• Continuous improvement through reviewing and updating maintenance and calibration procedures based on audit findings, technological advancements, or changes in regulatory requirements.

 Conclusion